 Building a reliable system on top of a flaky system is a challenge in itself.
 Much of the improvement in the current call rates with cloud telephony have come from constantly monitoring downtimes.
 In most cases, downtimes were the result of the underlying infrastructure like operator issues, or telephony line damages and not with the cloud telephony software itself.
 In any case, Exotel made a major decision to include not just software down times, but overall downtimes and make it public here.

-The current uptime is at 99.94% (downtime of 4 hours per month) and, constantly monitoring and measuring the numbers will be one of the major drivers to their goal of 99.99966%.
+The current uptime is at 99.95% (downtime of 4 hours a year) and, constantly monitoring and measuring the numbers will be one of the major drivers to their goal of 99.99966%.

 Cloud telephony is ready to match its wits with India’s massive appetite for telecommunication.
 However, technology also needs the support of policy regulators to be able to reach its full potential.